 Any person or business performing construction work on a state, county or city project in Florida (“public project”) is typically concerned about payment for its work.
-Since those persons or businesses do not have construction lien rights on the public project, they must know there options to ensure payment.
+Since those persons or businesses do not have construction lien rights on the public project, they must know their options to ensure payment.
 On many public projects, there is a payment bond and a performance bond that back the project.
-This post focuses on the payment bond aspect of a public projects and Section 255.05 of the Florida Statutes.
+This post focuses on the payment bond aspect of a public project and Section 255.05 of the Florida Statutes.

 Florida law prescribes the form of a payment bond and the notice requirements for perfecting a claim on that bond.
 Bond claimants must be vigilant in providing the requisite notice to perfect a bond claim, as well as knowing the deadline for filing suit on that bond.
 Owners and contractors must know and adhere to the bonding requirements to ensure the payment bond accomplishes its intended purpose.

 Section 255.05 of the Florida Statutes, also known as Florida’s Little Miller Act, provides that a party, who does not have a contract with the general contractor on a public project, must serve two notices to perfect a claim on a payment bond.
 This first notice (known as a notice to contractor) must be served within 45 days after commencing to furnish labor, services, or materials to the project.
 That notice should be served on the general contractor and state that the bond claimant intends to look to the payment bond for protection.
 A bond claimant who has a contract with the general contractor need not serve the notice to the contractor.
 Thereafter, the bond claimant, who does not have a contract with the general contractor, must serve a written notice of non-payment within 90 days of final furnishing of labor, services, or materials in connection with the public project.
 That written notice must be served on the general contractor and surety.